 Here are the basic roast terms.
 Many are used interchangeably, so be careful.

-The bean is light brown, and dry (no oil visible).
-The flavour is baked or "bready", like toasted grain.
+The bean is light brown and dry (no oil visible).
+The flavor is baked or "bready", like toasted grain.
 There will likely be definite sour tones.
 There is not much body in cinnamon roasted coffee.

 A term not as frequently used as the others, though this roast is apparently common in the eastern United States.

-It's a little darker than the cinnamon roast, but without the grainy flavour.
+It's a little darker than the cinnamon roast, but without the grainy flavor.
 New England roast will still have some sour tones to it.